futurice/symptomradar/README.md

 You will need Node and npm (npm comes with Node).
 We recommend [using a node version manager, nvm](https://github.com/nvm-sh/nvm) to install Node, as it allows automatically switching between node versions across projects.

-We recommend also installing [direnv](https://direnv.net/), which helps automatically set environment variables as you switch directories.
+We recommend also installing [direnv](https://direnv.net/), which helps to automatically set environment variables as you switch directories.

 ## Development environment setup